Butler County Schools (Kentucky)

 Butler County Schools is a public school district in Butler County, Kentucky.
 The school board is based in Morgantown, Kentucky, USA.
 Their mascot is the bears for high school and middle school.
 Morgantown Elementary's mascot is the patriots, and North Butler Elementary school's mascot is the cubs.
-All schools here have great teachers, who connect with the children.

 Schools

 The Butler County School District consists of two elementary schools, one middle school and two high schools.